-After you enter the IP address, click the green checkmark icon to save it.
+After you've entered the information, click the checkmark icon to save it.

 Provide custom App Network and Service Network.

 The application overlay network defines the address space used by the application's services running in the Nexus Dashboard.
 The field is pre-populated with the default 172.17.0.1/16 value.